http://www.mercurynews.com/mld/mercurynews/news/breaking_news/8015589.htm

 LOS ANGELES - When she looks at the print that hangs on her living room

-wall, Maria Altmann can't help but wince and recall when she used to gaze
+wall, Maria Altmann can't help but wince and recall when she used to

 upon the real thing, Austrian painter Gustav Klimt's "Portrait of Adele